Mike Walker (pitcher, born 1965)

 Michael Aaron Walker (born June 23, 1965) is an American former professional baseball player.
 A pitcher, Walker played Major League Baseball (MLB) in with the Seattle Mariners.

-Career

-Walker, who prefers to go by Mike, was raised in Splendora/Cleveland, Texas by his parents Barbara and L.G.
-In High School, Mike aka "The Walk" was an All-Star athlete who lettered in basketball and baseball.
+Walker, was raised in Splendora/Cleveland, Texas by his parents Barbara and L.G.
+In high school, Walker, aka "The Walk", was an All-Star athlete who lettered in basketball and baseball.
 He went to the University of Houston on a scholarship and, as a pitcher, enjoyed many successes as a Cougar.